 - 1. Removed trim panel drill a 7/16" hole in the panel. - 2.
-Remove the panel nut from the front side of the LED housing and feed the LED housing through the hole from the back side of the panel. - 3.
-Secure the LED in place with the panel nut removed in the previous step. - 4.
-Secure the LED Placard (1" x 3") to the panel in close proximity to the LED (P/N: 200208). - 5.
-Route the black wire from the LED to the battery box through the main wire bundle, secure in place with zip ties.
+Remove one panel nut from the LED housing and feed the LED housing through the hole from the back side of the panel. - 3.
+Secure the LED in place with the panel nut removed in the previous step.

+- 4. Secure the LED Placard (1" x 3") to the trim panel in close proximity to the LED. - 5.
+Route the black wire from the LED to the battery box through main wire bundle; secure in place with zip ties.
 Follow shop best practices and AC 43.13 guidance.
-The routing is shown in the diagrams below. - 6.
+See Appendix for wiring and routing diagrams. - 6.
 Cut the black signal wire to length leaving a few inches of service loop at the battery. - 7.
-Attach the "male" quick connect to the black wire.
-Then plug the male spade connector into the battery's black wire with a black female spade connector. - 8.
-Behind the instrument panel, route the red wire (with inline fuse) to the instrument (or lights) circuit breaker (1 to 10 amp typical); crimp (supplied) #6 ring lug to wire and secure to breaker. - 9.
+Attach the black wire to the 3-Pin Mating Plug.
+Then plug it into the battery. - 8.
+Behind the instrument panel, route the red wire (with inline fuse) to the instrument (or lights) circuit breaker (10A Typical); crimp (supplied) #6 ring lug to wire and secure to breaker. - 9.
 Route the white wire to an adequate or available ground stud, crimp on (supplied) #6 ring lug and secure in place.